bitovi/academy/src/react/9-context-hooks.md

 }
 ```

-In the example above, we've take all of the `ThemeContext` logic and encapsulated it into it's own component `ThemeProvider`.
+In the example above, we've taken away all of the `ThemeContext` logic and encapsulated it into it's own component `ThemeProvider`.
 This is a very common technique for organizing contexts in a scalable and re-usable way.

 We can take this a step further by exporting a custom hook `useTheme` from this file, which can then be used by nested components like `Button` to access the theme: